keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 # Building a GPU mining rig - WIP UNFINISHED

-As I'm building a Linux GPU rig that will ultimately run sgminer, I thought I'd document it.
+As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it.
 It's a minimalist setup in an open crate, hardware is fairly typical of that used for Ethereum mining in early 2017.

-This first page covers the building of the hardware, up to the point of operating system installation.
+This first page covers the building of the hardware up to the point of operating system installation.

 ## Assemble the hardware